-The goal: Introduce yourself to your customers and acknowledge your target customers’ pain points or issues they’re struggling with.
+The goal: Introduce yourself and acknowledge your target buyer’s pain points or desires.

 The buyer’s mindset: They want, need, or have an undefined yearning for something.
 This is your opportunity to articulate what that might be, to produce content that resonates with them so they begin to think about exactly what it is they want or need.

 Content messaging: This is not the time to sell yourself.
 Instead, focus on content that helps as many people as possible get to know you.
 (Sometimes this requires piggybacking on other people’s audiences.)

-The goal: Demonstrate your value and the value of working with a partner to solve your customers’ problems.
+The goal: Demonstrate your value and the value of working with a partner to solve their problems.

 The buyer’s mindset: They now have a clearer understanding of what they want or need and are looking for people to help satisfy this desire, whether it’s a product, service, etc. They are in the early stages of research, looking to get the lay of the land.
 They want to see who the players are and who they could (and should) be giving their business to.